BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/pokeamango/index.md

 The principle is as follows:

-### Where are the mangos ?
+### Where are the mangoes ?

-[map.js](map.js): in `updateMap`, the location and the uuid of the user are sent to http://pokeamango.vuln.icec.tf/mango/list to know where are the nearby mangos
+[map.js](map.js): in `updateMap`, the location and the uuid of the user are sent to http://pokeamango.vuln.icec.tf/mango/list to know where are the nearby mangoes

 > ```js
 >var updateMap = function() {